What are Computer Viruses and What does it do?

 The last thing a virus does is send data from your computer back to the person who created it.
 This takes place over the Internet for example through email attachments; but some viruses copy themselves across other types of removable media like USB sticks.
 However, some very dangerous viruses do not spread themselves over such removable medias or internet connections.

 If a virus makes it past the first line of defence and infects a computer, there is no known way yet to delete it off your computer without deleting other files as well.
 The only way to get rid of this type of virus is to re-install windows again (i.e., reinstall all programs and registry entries) or use an antivirus program that has been updated with the latest definitions for that specific virus.
-Unfortunately, this is something that you may not be able to do yourself and would need to contact us.
+Unfortunately, this is something that you may not be able to do yourself and would need to contact us for repairs.